mattzcarey/code-review-gpt/.github/ISSUE_TEMPLATE/epic.md

 <!--
 Why do we need this functionality?
 What’s the value to the product?
+Who proposed it?
 -->

 ### Success measures

 <!--
-What are you proposing?
+How will we know if we’ve solved the problem?
-What should it look like?
+What does good look like?
 -->

 ### Scope of feature